 American-German third culture army brat of Norwegian descent.
 I live with a constant identity crisis, never quite knowing where I truly belong since I've been exposed to so many different cultures, languages and ways of life.
-But that resonates rather well with the artistic side of me, the kind of out of the box mindset I suppose.
+But that resonates rather well with my artistic side, with a bit of an out of the box approach to things.

-But I can tell this much, picking the Banjo has become my life's calling, so that's about as american as I can possibly get! -And NO, I'm not crazy about country or western music!
-I dabble in other styles like bluegrass, celtic, blues and rock music.
-But when it comes to listening to music, It's a different thing alltogether, I listen to a lot of different music that has nothing to do with the instrument of choice.
+Making music, especially picking the banjo has become my life's calling, so that's about as american as I can possibly get.
+I play styles like bluegrass, celtic, blues and rock music.
+But when it comes to listening to music, It's a different thing alltogether, I listen to a lot of different types of music.

 I share an aparment in Freising with my girlfriend who is also a CS member.

-I'm into artforms, particularly painting and animation.
+I love all arts, particularly painting and animation.
 I'm a trained wood carver, I try to be active with many other subjects.
-I have painted signs and billboards bars and discos as well.
+I have painted signs and billboards for bars and discos as well.

 I also enjoy all sorts of music and play a few instruments.
 I have a ridculous amount of banjos and guitars, and no matter how hard I try to get rid of some, they keep coming my way. -So If you are a versed guitar player, you will find no instrument shortage here! :P